 "Serengetidipity, when two unlikely things come together in a happy and beneficial way"

-In 2006 I was nominated as an emerging artist for a series of artwork titled, MyPOP (My Print on Poverty).
-Ultimately that work led to a sponsorship to volunteer internationally.
-In 2011, I journeyed to Tanzania as result of the sponsorship I received.
+In 2006, post bachelor degree, I was nominated as an emerging artist for a series of artwork titled, MyPOP (My Print on Poverty).
+That work led to a sponsorship to volunteer internationally; in 2011 I journeyed to Tanzania.